 In the following weeks I expected to see Jamie again, except he had slipped into the cracks of the East Village.

-He might be living in a squat with the fat coed.
+He might be living with the fat coed.
 More likely he had lost his temper and the police had thrown him in jail.
-If not, I hoped he left town and whenever I went to the church on East 14th Street, I lit a candle for Jamie.
+If not, I hoped that he left town and whenever I stopped at the church on East 14th Street, I lit a candle for Jamie.